nowickit-umich/CIS376TermProject/README.md

 This project consists of two main components: the Monitoring Agent and the Management Server.
 The Monitoring Agent is installed on the devices you want to monitor.
 The Management server is installed on your organizations network infrastructure.
 Both Cloud and On-Premise servers are supported.

 # Monitoring Agent Overview
 The Monitoring Agent currently supports Fedora-40 systems.
-This can be extended to any kernel version greater than 5.8 in the future.
+This can easily be extended to any linux kernel version greater than 5.8 in the future.
 The monitoring agent can be easily managed via systemd.

 ### Install:
 To install the monitoring agent simply run the install.sh script located in `./MonitoringAgent/install.sh`